 You can also use the stall to tell people about upcoming events and any other ways they can help.
 Here are just some of the many ideas you could try.

 FLOWERS IN THE SQUARE

 Healthy Air Leicester & Leicestershire has been running a phenomenal campaign for cleaner air in Leicestershire for quite a few years.
-One of their eye-catching stunts involved putting 250 daffodils in the city centre to represent the number of people who die prematurely as a result of dirty air in the city each year.
+One of their eye-catching stunts involved putting 250 daffodils in the city centre to represent the number of early deaths there are as a result of dirty air in the city each year.

 This event did an incredible job of drawing attention to the campaign, including coverage in local press and on the BBC.

 The Reclaim the Streets movement has seen parking spaces utilised in various creative ways to highlight the dominance of vehicles on our roads.
 One idea that could suit your air pollution campaign is to occupy a space in a local car park and fill it with something other than a car.
 Why not bring along a folding table, leaflets, signs and props and hold a stall for a few hours, to raise awareness with the drivers.

 Please make sure you get permission from the right people before setting anything up.
 And don’t forget to pay for a ticket if it’s not a free car park.

 HERE ARE SOME TOP TIPS FOR HOW YOU COULD RUN A STUNT OR STALL IN YOUR TOWN: